-Enable a FIDO security key for the Amazon Web Services account root user (console) - Amazon Identity and Access Management
+Enable a passkey or security key for the Amazon Web Services account root user (console) - Amazon Identity and Access Management

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Enable a FIDO security key for the Amazon Web Services account root user (console)
+Enable a passkey or security key for the Amazon Web Services account root user (console)

-You can configure and enable a virtual MFA device for your root user from the Amazon Web Services Management Console only, not from the Amazon CLI or Amazon API.
+You can configure and enable a passkey for your root user from the Amazon Web Services Management Console only, not from the Amazon CLI or Amazon API.

-To enable the FIDO key for your root user (console)
+To enable a passkey or security key for your root user (console)

 1. Sign in to the IAM console as the account owner by choosing Root user and entering your Amazon Web Services account email address.
 On the next page, enter your password.